kmiikki/sensors/bme280logger-v2/README.md

 - **Version 2** focuses on optimized data logging and CSV-based storage.
 - Future versions may expand support for additional data storage formats and database systems.
 ```

-Copy this content and save it as `README.md` on your local system.
-Let me know if you need further assistance!